Smart Factories: From preventive to predictive Maintenance

 Next, the information must be communicated to local and remote supervising systems.
 This communication must be done securely and efficiently taking into account the infrastructure of the plant to determine what kind of connectivity is best suited to the task.
 For example, an existing plant lacking wiring for sensors would best use wireless communication as a cost-effective and fast way to implement a connected sensor network.

 Lastly, a predictive model for the equipment failure mode(s) must be created.
 Engineers can build this model on theoretical failure models combined with the data collected from actual field installations.
 When a large and reliable data set is available correlating the sensor data and actual failure mechanisms, you can use machine learning techniques to create a more refined predictive-maintenance model.

 The conditions for the widespread adoption of predictive maintenance are now in place with the availability of all the key components, combined with cloud services and artificial intelligence.

 Do you want to read the entire magazine?
-To order a print version or read the emagazine - click here.
+Click on the button below, to order a print version or read the emagazine?